GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (147) .md

 * Spell also manifests on the psychic plane

 **Critical Failure**: You have managed to paralyze yourself in a form fitting forcefield that appears to only affect yourself.
 You accrue spell sickness equal to half the points of failure.
 You are immobile for a number of rounds equal to half the points of failure.

+#### Wardary

+**Minimum Tier**: 1

+**Casting Time**: 4 actions

+**Duration**: 1 minute

+**Effect**:  You create a thin flexible forcefield around a creature you touch which can protect them from harm.
+The creature's minimum defense against non-melee attacks is equal to 2 + the spell's tier.
+If the spellcheck is a critical success, the minimum defense is increased by [Magic] bonus

+**At Higher Tiers**: When cast at 3rd tier or higher, the spell gains one of the following advantage for each tier beyond minimum
+* The defense minimum defense is increased by
+* The duration is increased by 1 minute.

+**Critical Failure**: The forcefield fails to form properly as pieces of forcefield form around your joints until the field eventually shatter.
+You are prone for a number of rounds equal to the points of failure.

 #### Waterworking